macOS High Sierra vs macOS Sierra Comparison Review

-Each time a new operating system arrives, there comes an ubiquitous head-to-head battle: is the new one any better than previous one?
+Each time a new operating system arrives, a ubiquitous head-to-head battle comes: is the new one any better than the previous one?
 Is upgrading worth the effort?

-Today we’re going to answer these questions (and a few more) in regards to the new macOS 10.13 High Sierra and its older twin, macOS Sierra.
-We’ll drill into new features that are worth upgrading as well as downsides if you decide to install macOS High Sierra Beta.
-At the same time, we’ll have a closer look at regular Sierra version, which may just be strong enough to stick to many Mac users’ preferences.
+Today we’re going to answer these questions (and a few more) regarding the new macOS 10.13 High Sierra and its older twin, macOS Sierra.
+We’ll drill into new features worth upgrading and the downsides if you decide to install macOS High Sierra Beta.
+At the same time, we’ll have a closer look at the regular Sierra version, which may be strong enough to stick to many Mac users’ preferences.

 Reasons you should upgrade to macOS High Sierra Beta

-The macOS 10.13 High Sierra packs a bunch of new features that promise more capabilities for gaming, virtual and augmented reality.
-Then, there’s a series of small refinements that capitalize on a better, faster and more powerful UI.
+The macOS 10.13 High Sierra packs a bunch of new features that promise more capabilities for gaming, virtual, and augmented reality.
+Then, a series of minor refinements capitalize on a better, faster, and more robust UI.
 Here’s why you should probably upgrade to macOS High Sierra.

 A better file system

 One of the main arguments for the macOS High Sierra is, undoubtedly, the improved file system, which has received a significant speed boost.
-The new APFS (Apple File System), as it is now called, completely reorganizes how data is stored and processed, making it easy for users to copy files faster.
-For instance, the new copying algorithm allows to send a file to a new location, without storing both copies on drive.
-The Time Machine has got more flexible and now requires less drive space to operate.
-From now on your files are better protected against accidental crashes, which is obviously a strong selling point.
+As it is now called, the new APFS (Apple File System) completely reorganizes how data is stored and processed, making it easy for users to copy files faster.
+For instance, the new copying algorithm allows sending a file to a new location without storing both copies on a drive.
+The Time Machine has become more flexible and requires less drive space to operate.
+From now on, your files are better protected against accidental crashes, which is a strong selling point.

 New high-end editing tools in Photos